NIEM/NIEM.github.io/community/health/tutorials/201/index.md

 - Option 1: View the UML model of each domain at <http://FHIMview.com/NIEMview>
 - Option 2: View the UML model of each domain using the Movement tool at <https://beta.movement.niem.gov/>
 - Option 3: Download the zip file of the schema for all data elements from <http://niem.github.io/niem-releases/>
-- Option 4: Search for matching NIEM elements using the NIEM Subset Schema Generator Tool at <https://tools.niem.gov/niemtools/ssgt/index.iepd>
+- Option 4: Search for matching NIEM elements using the NIEM Subset Schema Generator Tool at <{{ site.data.links.ssgt }}>

 If you find a similar pre-existing NIEM element, you will need to decide if the pre-existing element meets the original scenario requirements and health IT standard, with the preference for using the pre-existing NIEM domain element rather than creating a new element.